 3.)
 Over high heat, cook the shrimp while gently stirring and occasionally turning the shrimp.
 After about 2 minutes of cooking, the shrimp should start turning pink on both sides, indicating they are nearly half-cooked.

 4.)
-Add 2 tbsp. water or beer to the pan.
+Add 2 tbsp. water or beer or wine to the pan.

 5.)
 Reduce heat to medium-high and continue cooking, gradually add the cold pieces of butter to the pan for about one more minute.
 While turning the shrimp occasionally, swirl the butter pieces until they are incorporated into the pan juices.
 The sauce turns light brown and creamy as it simmers, and the shrimp are just cooked through.
 Do not overcook the shrimp.